NDNU-IOS-2020-Group2/Help/README.md

 -Andrews sister must get the alert on her phone quickly and with ease to make sure andrew is helped in a tmely matter

+Example 2

+Ally is a nurse and has the app on her phone in case someone nearby has a medical emergency.

+Issues:

+The app can recognize Ally as a medical professional

+The app can alert Ally above other members of the app who may not be able to assist as well as a trained proffessional or in cases where only a proffessional could assist
 ### 2. Screen Archetypes

 Main Screen has alert button to alert others nearby and add optional text